Mastering the Craft of Data Synthesis for CodeLLMs: Practical Guidance

 \subsection{Data Filtering}

-Once the raw synthetic data is generated, it is essential to perform iterative rounds of data filtering to enhance both the quality and diversity of the dataset.
-The following steps are recommended: (1) A combination of filtering techniques can be employed to assess the quality of synthetic data samples.
-LLM-based filtering methods, such as those in \cite{dubey2024llama3herdmodels}, can be initially utilized to predict a quality score for each sample.
-Execution-based filtering techniques \cite{jiaweiliu2024starcoder2instruct} should then be applied to obtain feedback from interpreters.
-(2) Based on the quality scores and execution feedback, LLM-based code correction \cite{wadhwa2023frustratedcodequalityissues} can be incorporated to refine the synthetic code and retain more usable data.
-(3) Following this step, filtering based on small models \cite{li2024superfilteringweaktostrongdatafiltering} and rules \cite{li2023starcodersourceyou} can be used to eliminate poor-quality data and efficiently de-duplicate the dataset.
-(4) Lastly, rigorous data decontamination should be conducted, both at the surface level \cite{li2023starcodersourceyou} and semantic level \cite{riddell2024quantifyingcontaminationevaluatingcode}, to ensure the integrity of the model evaluation process.
+After generating raw synthetic data, iterative filtering is crucial to enhance dataset quality and diversity.
+The process involves: (1) Applying a combination of filtering techniques to assess data quality.
+LLM-based methods \cite{dubey2024llama3herdmodels} initially predict quality scores, followed by execution-based filtering \cite{jiaweiliu2024starcoder2instruct} to gather interpreter feedback.
+(2) Leveraging LLM-based code correction \cite{wadhwa2023frustratedcodequalityissues} to refine synthetic code based on quality scores and execution feedback.
+(3) Employing small model-based \cite{li2024superfilteringweaktostrongdatafiltering} and rule-based \cite{li2023starcodersourceyou} filtering to remove low-quality data and eliminate duplicates efficiently.
+(4) Conducting rigorous data decontamination at surface \cite{li2023starcodersourceyou} and semantic \cite{riddell2024quantifyingcontaminationevaluatingcode} levels to ensure model evaluation integrity.